casey-chow/tigertrade/README.md

 and delete images after a year.
 We have notifications set up if the amount stored exceeds a certain threshold, and can restrict photo uploads from there.
 We also reduce photo usage by resizing and compressing all photos.
+Additionally, we validate the filetypes of the uploaded images.